Motivic decompositions of families with Tate fibers: smooth and singular cases: Recall and complement on Wildeshaus's motivic intermediate extensions

 The proof of the remaining points carries over word by word from the proof of the analogous points in \cite[Thm.
 4.5]{Wil17}. \end{proof}

 Let us now set up a slightly different notation, in order to treat the more general geometric situations which we are interested in.
-Come back to the setting $U \hookrightarrow S \hookleftarrow Z$ of subsection \ref{sec:weight} and suppose that $S$ is equipped with a good stratification $\Phi$.
-The subcategories we are interested in will depend on the choice of a proper morphism $\pi: S^{\prime} \rightarrow S$ from a scheme $S^{\prime}$ which admits a good stratification, such that the preimage via $\pi$ of any stratum of $\Phi$ is a union of strata (i.e. $\pi$ is a \emph{morphism of good stratifications}).
-We may always suppose that $U$ is the only open stratum of $\Phi$ (with an induced, trivial stratification denoted by the same symbol $U$).
-The closed complement $Z$ inherits a good stratification $\Phi_Z$; moreover, we have that $S^\prime_U$, resp. $S^\prime_Z$, inherit good stratifications $\FS_U$, resp. $\FS_Z$, and that $\pi$ induces morphisms of good stratifications $S^\prime_U \rightarrow U$, $S^{\prime}_Z \rightarrow Z$.
+Suppose that $S$ is equipped with a good stratification, denoted from now on by $\Phi$.
+The subcategories we are interested in will depend on the choice of a proper morphism $\pi: S^{\prime} \rightarrow S$ from a scheme $S^{\prime}$ which admits a good stratification $\FS$, such that the preimage via $\pi$ of any stratum of $\Phi$ is a union of strata (i.e. $\pi$ is a \emph{morphism of good stratifications}).
+Whenever $T$ is a subscheme of $S$, we will denote by $\FS_T$ the stratification induced by $\FS$ on $S^\prime_T$.

 It will be necessary to make the following assumptions on the nature of the stratifications $\FS$ and $\Phi$ and of the morphism $\pi$: \begin{assumption}{(cfr. \cite[Ass.
 5.6]{Wil17})} \begin{enumerate}[wide, labelindent=0pt, label=(\arabic*)] \item the good stratification $\FS$ on $S^\prime$ satisfies Assumption \ref{assreg}; \item for all $\phi \in \Phi$, the strata $S_{\phi}$ are nilregular; \item the morphism $\pi$ is surjective, and for all $\phi \in \Phi$ and $\sigma \in \FS$ such that $S^{\prime}_{\sigma}$ is a stratum of $\pi^{-1}(S_{\phi})$, the morphism $\pi_{\sigma}:S^{\prime}_{\sigma} \rightarrow S_{\phi}$ is proper with geometrically connected fibres, smooth, and such that the motive $h(S^{\prime}_{\sigma} / S_{\phi})$ belongs to the category of Tate motives over $S_{\phi}$. \end{enumerate} \end{assumption}